nikmd23/CourtesyFlush/README.md

  - Place a call to `@Html.FlushHead()` at the top of `_Layout`.
 This will ensure that the layout is still usable on action methods that don't flush, as shown below.

 ## Usage
-There are two ways to use `PerfMatters.Flush`:
+There are two ways to use `CourtesyFlush`:

  1. Leverage the `[FlushHead]` action method attribute: